-• If a site visit is not feasible, a member of the study staff or designee could visit the participant at home (or at the hospital or other location, if needed), if allowed by local regulations.
-The

-- During Part 1 of the COVID-19 Day 3-5 visit, if the participant has experienced COVID-19 like signs and symptoms, the site will interview the participant to assess whether the reported signs and symptoms still qualify as a suspected COVID-19 episode using prespecified criteria (Section 8.1.1).
-In addition, for all participants, a qualified member of the study site will measure vital signs (body temperature, blood pressure, heart rate, and respiratory rate) and pulse oximetry.
+- If a site visit is not feasible, a member of the study staff or designee could visit the participant at home (or at the hospital or other location, if needed), if allowed by local regulations.
+The study staff or designee visiting participants at home will use personal protective equipment according to local regulations.
+The COVID-19 Day 3-5 assessments may also be performed by a trained HCP, if allowed per local regulations. - During Part 1 of the COVID-19 Day 3-5 visit, if the participant has experienced COVID-19 like signs and symptoms, the site will interview the participant to assess whether the reported signs and symptoms still qualify as a suspected COVID-19 episode using prespecified criteria (Section 8.1.1).
+In addition, for all participants with (suspected) COVID-19, a qualified member of the study site will measure vital signs (body temperature, blood pressure, heart rate, and respiratory rate) and pulse oximetry.
 A targeted physical examination will be performed based on the judgement of the investigator.
-A nasal swab will be collected for detection of SARS-CoV-2 by a qualified member of the study site. - If the signs and symptoms still meet the prespecified criteria for suspected COVID-19 on COVID-19 Day 3-5 or if the nasal sample collected at Day 1-2 or Day 3-5 visits is positive for SARS-CoV-2 (tested by RT-PCR), the following assessments and procedures are to be performed during Part 2 of the COVID-19 Day 3-5 visit: a blood sample for sero-confirmation of SARS-CoV-2 infection will be collected by a qualified member of the study site.
+A nasal swab will be collected for detection of SARS-CoV-2 by a qualified member of the study site. - If the signs and symptoms still meet the prespecified criteria for suspected COVID-19 on COVID-19 Day 3-5 or if at least one nasal sample from COVID-19 Day 1-2 or Day 3-5 visits is positive for SARS-CoV-2 (tested by RT-PCR), the following assessments and procedures are to be performed during Part 2 of the COVID-19 Day 3-5 visit: a blood sample for exploration of biomarkers that correlate with SARS-CoV-2 infection and COVID-19 severity will be collected by a qualified member of the study site.
 A saliva sample will be taken by the participant during the study visit.
 The MRU questionnaire will be completed based on a clinical interview (Appendix 7).
 The medical history and description of COVID-19 episode will be collected by interview with the participant. - If allowed by local regulations and if the participant consents, he/she will be interviewed on characteristics related to their current work situation, living situation, and community interactions (See Appendix 12).
-These data will be used for risk factor analysis. - If the signs and symptoms no longer meet the prespecified criteria for suspected COVID-19 on COVID-19 Day 3-5 and no result from nasal swabs collected on Day 1-2 or Day 3-5 visits is available, the participant will not undertake any further COVID-19 procedures.
-He/she will fall back to the default Schedules of Activities, until the end of the study/early withdrawal.
+These data will be used for risk factor analysis. - If the signs and symptoms no longer meet the prespecified criteria for suspected COVID-19 on COVID-19 Day 3-5 and no result from nasal swabs collected on Day 1-2 and/or Day 3-5 visits is available, the participant will not undertake any further COVID-19 procedures.
+He/she will fall back to the default Schedule of Activities, until the end of the study/early withdrawal.